ikatanic/solveth/README.md

 **Task** is an input to a problem, along with some reward in ether.
 The platform ensures that whoever comes first and submits the solution to the task (which passes the validation by the solution checker) gets the reward.

+For instance, Alice could submit a factorization task with input number being 30.
+Bob could then submit 2 as a solution and win the prize.

+To prevent cheating, solution submitting is implemented as two-phase process: commit phase and reveal phase.

 ## Developing

-Backend of this app is composed of several smart contracts (see `contracts/`) that need to be deployed on the Ethereum blockchain.
+Backend of this dapp is composed of several smart contracts (see `contracts/`) that need to be deployed on the Ethereum blockchain.
 Frontend is a React+Bootstrap app, see `app/` for details.

 Install ethereum test blockchain: